zilinissleepin/freqtrade/docs/commands/backtesting.md

                         backtesting down by a considerable amount, but will include configured protections --enable-dynamic-pairlist
-                        Enables dynamic pairlisting in backtesting.
-The
-                        pairlist will be generated for each new candle if you're using a pairlist handler that supports this feature, for example, ShuffleFilter.
+                        Enables dynamic pairlist refreshes in backtesting.
+The pairlist will be generated for each new candle if you're using a pairlist handler that supports this feature, for example, ShuffleFilter.